Learning Objectives Repository - Sysadmin

 Administrators prepare the repository by creating folders, subjects, and learning objectives under the root folder.
 The root folder name matches the site or school.

 Subjects must be published before teachers can add their objectives to courses.
-Published subjects display a green icon; unpublished show red.
+Published subjects display a green icon; unpublished subjects display a red icon.

 Objective: Open the repository for editing.